 1/2 tbsp allspice

-IT”S TEA TIME BY TEEKANNE —-> Get this Tea here <—-
+TEA TIME WITH TEEKANNE —-> Get this German Tea here <—-

 – Fill wine with sugar, grated lemon and orange peel and spices in a pot and bring it to a boil.